mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 access networks can be quickly detected and recovered from.
 It also lowers the encapsulation overhead by only including a small header before the bytestream.

-On the other hand, terminating a transport procotol connection breaks the end-to-end principle.
+On the other hand, terminating a transport protocol connection breaks the end-to-end principle.
 It introduces ossification in the network and slows down the deployment of new transport protocols and extensions.